 Jodi was one of three finalists for the 2019 Maine Literary Awards in the Short Works, Fiction category for her submission, "Leaving the Land," a short story written during her time in residency at the Fiore Art Center last summer and inspired by a dance in the trees she witnessed at (stillness) 18, a performance art celebration of the land.

-Jodi's story, "Rest Stop," was selected for the anthology North by Northeast: New Short Fiction by Writers from Maine and New England published in June by Littoral Press.
+Jodi's story, "Rest Stop," was selected for the anthology North by Northeast: New Short Fiction by Writers from Maine and New England published in June by Littoral Books.

 Jodi's essay about how making art served as a catalyst for writing fiction is up at Read Her Like An Open Book.